 In fact, a lot of the material I read while researching this topic says that Google recently changed their “treat as alias” settings to require additional authentication.
 That’s a perfectly fine idea, but I wish they were clearer about how to integrate it with other services like, oh ya know, one of the largest hosting companies on the planet.

-Quick note: if you’re looking for more hacks and tips like this one, please check out my company’s website: Mxt Media – Central MA SEO.
+Quick note: if you’re looking for more technical tips like this one, please check out my company’s website: Mxt Media – Real Estate SEO.
 I’d appreciate it!

 Anyway, here’s the Gmail send as GoDaddy email forwarding magic spell.